2025 Annual Report

 Utica National President and CEO Kristen Martin

-Founded in 1987 in advance of our company’s 75th anniversary, The Utica National Group Foundation has awarded millions of dollars in grants since then to assist these organizations with their good work.
-The following grants were awarded in 2024:
+Founded in 1987 in advance of our company’s 75th anniversary, the Utica National Group Foundation has awarded millions of dollars in grants since then to help these nonprofit organizations carry on their missions.
+The following grants were awarded in 2025:

 General Community